April 29, 2025

 To schedule a Premiere, choose the Schedule option when uploading your video, choose a date, and check the Set as Premiere box.
 When you click schedule, YouTube will send a push notification to your subscribers with the date and time of your upcoming Premiere.

-How to Premiere a video on YouTube
+How to set up an instant Premiere on YouTube

 Here's a quick tutorial that will show you how to set up video Premieres on YouTube: